unxed/zipper/README.md

 *   **Resilient Extraction:** Safe atomic writes, sparse blocks (skipping over zero blocks), and tolerant extraction of partially corrupted archives.
 *   **Mimics anything:** Acts as a modern CLI (`zipper`) but changes its behavior dynamically to match `zip`, `unzip`, or `tar` depending on the name of the executable being invoked (e.g., via symlinks).

+## Use as a Go Library

+The core archiver engine is designed as a standalone, reusable Go package located under the `./archive` directory.
+You can import `github.com/unxed/zipper/archive` into your own Go projects to get high-performance, concurrent, and high-fidelity archiving.

+For detailed API specifications, interfaces, and code examples, see the [Archive Library Documentation](./archive/README.md).

 ## Build and Installation

 Ensure you have Go (1.25 or newer) installed: